masamerc/sevp/README.md

 ```

- SEVP will look for the config file in the following locations (in order of precedence):
+ `sevp` will look for the config file in the following locations (in order of precedence):
 - `$HOME/.config/sevp.toml`
 - `$HOME/sevp.toml`